“There has been a car theft in parking lot GG.”

-Today, Lay the Cornerstone for Your Infrastructure
+Lay the Cornerstone for Your Infrastructure

 You don’t know it yet, but they have a small explosive device.

 Your on-duty senior engineer identifies the suspicious person placing the explosive device.

-This moment is where the outcome can turn in your favor.
-But, only if you deploy the latest operations technology.
+This moment is where the outcome can turn in your favor, but only if you deploy the latest operations technology!

 Preparation Is Only as Effective as the Technology Used to Execute

 How it all plays out depends on whether you employ every aspect of Proactive Operations.

 The start of execution is not marked by minutes or hours; seconds make the difference.

-Let’s not waste any more time.
+So, let’s not waste any more time.